 I was once told, by jokesters at my expense, that such a scene would be worth watching.
 As a sad lesson in morality, perhaps?
 I would rather watch this Lear played close to perfection on a faultless stage.

 Misled by weapon mentality, we’ve wasted lifetimes fine-tuning our personal perfection in the midst of a global concentration camp.
 Once we upgrade learning, empathy, justice and nature’s wilderness enough to turn this garbage dumpster WeaponWorld into a PeaceWorld worthy of our genius – and only then – our quest for self-perfection may bear fruit.
-Until then, we waste precious lifetimes pursuing feel-good palliatives and throwaway sainthood, simply to feel a little better about our sorry selves, despite our utter moral and social failure.
+Until then, we waste precious lifetimes pursuing feel-good palliatives and throwaway sainthood, simply to feel a little better about our sorry selves despite the utter failure of our moral and social values.

 That’s nothing to joke about.

 This regrettable reversal of personal and institutional priorities arises from common distortions of our historical point of view.
 From this twisted but familiar perspective, our institutions seem like granite outcrops carved and polished by centuries of painstaking trial and error.
 On the other hand, each mortal life appears as ephemeral as the first raindrop on a hot tin roof.
-It may seem reasonable to endow our institutions with attributes of permanence and perfection, and burden our perishable selves with nagging demands for unending self-improvement.
+It has seemed reasonable to us to endow our institutions with attributes of permanence and perfection, and burden our perishable selves with nagging demands of ceaseless self-improvement.